UKEduCamp

 Train

-Edinburgh’s Waverley train station is in the heart of the city, around 1 mile from the event venue.
-It has direct routes to and from many cities across the UK.
+Cambridge train station is in the heart of the city, around 3 miles from the event venue.
+It has direct routes from London and Birmingham, and to and from many cities across the UK via connections to Ely and Stevenage.

 Bus